Muaizkh/Note-Taker/README.md

 # <Note Taker>

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 This is a repo to showcase a website that allows for note taking through a very easy using user interface as well as straight forward usage.
 The motivation of the creation of this was to allow for a place to write quick notes that will allow thoughts and tasks to be saved in a communal area for the user.
 The probelms this solves is that you're able to keep track of all things you've added or had in your mind and pushing them into a detailed and safe place to allow your thoughts to roam free and have more free space to think more rather than trying to keep remembering.
 I learnt how to use routes and how to add them into the JS to make a usable page and to allow for troubleshooting of code.

 ## Installation